BSW Admission Requirements

 The academic reference must be from an instructor who has taught you in one or more courses.
 Professional references can be sought from any of the following: an employment supervisor; a volunteer supervisor; a helping professional (e.g., social worker, religious leader, doctor, psychiatrist or similar community-based professional).

-Social work practice is guided by six values found in the Guidelines for Ethical Practice and Code of Ethics.
-We encourage you to review these documents prior to completing the questions below.
+Social work practice is guided by seven values found in The Guidelines for Ethical Practice and Code of Ethics.
+We encourage you to review these documents to familiarize yourself with these values prior to answering these questions below.
+Please note that the information you provide will be confidential.

 Central to social work practice is the pursuit of social justice for individuals, families, groups, and communities.
 Social workers promote social fairness and the equitable distribution of resources, and act to reduce barriers and expand choice for all persons, with special regard for those who are marginalized, disadvantaged, or vulnerable.
 Social workers oppose prejudice and discrimination against any person or group of persons, on any grounds, and specifically challenge views and actions that stereotype particular persons or groups (CASW, 2015).